Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 1 May 2005: Appeals Commissioner

 After a short time in retail sales, Denis Boissonneault began his career in workers' compensation.
 During that time, Denis also obtained several years of post-secondary education in the field of Business Management Studies.
-For the past 34 years, Denis has worked in various capacities in the workers' compensation system, specifically with vocational rehabilitation, claims review and analysis, as an appeals adjudicator and quality assurance advisor.
-For the past 20 years, Denis has worked directly with the Appeals Commission in the areas of appeal preparation and management, as well as being a senior policy advisor.
+For the past 41 years, Denis has worked in various capacities in the workers' compensation system, specifically with vocational rehabilitation, claims review and analysis, and as an appeals adjudicator and quality assurance advisor.
+For the past 28 years, Denis has worked directly with the Appeals Commission in the areas of appeal preparation and management, as a senior policy advisor and a Hearing Chair for 12 years.

 Lori Bonnett